Learning & Outreach with The Cinematheque

-Social Media and the Self
+Social Media and the Future

 What are the merits and drawbacks of a life interfaced with the web?
 How does the digital world affect our identity, self-image, experiences, and relationships?
 Through the analysis of clips and real data, this workshop explores the complexity of the relationship between social media and reality, and foster in the participants a critical approach to the definition of their identity.